TES3MP/openmw/docs/source/reference/modding/settings/input.rst

 The smaller this sensitivity is, the less visible effect the device rotation will have on the horizontal camera rotation, and vice versa.

+Value of X means that rotating the device by 1 degree will cause the player to rotate by X degrees.

 This setting can only be configured by editing the settings configuration file.

 gyro vertical sensitivity